Academic capital: Effect

 An individual's academic capital does not affect only their own personal life, but also the lives of those around them, like their children or, in the case of teachers, their students.
-Several studies suggest that a teacher’s qualifications and academic capital have a direct relationship with their students’ success.
+Several studies suggest that a teacher's qualifications and academic capital have a direct relationship with their students' success.
 What makes this issue of great concern is that teachers with high levels of academic capital are not distributed evenly throughout the population.
 According to the Illinois Education Research Council, as levels of poverty and minority populations increase within a school, the number of teachers with high academic capital strongly decrease.
 Just the reverse was true in school systems with low levels of poverty and minority students—at such schools, the number of teachers with high academic capital strongly outnumbered the teachers with a low academic capital as much as 40 to 1.
-Since there is a direct correlation between a teacher’s academic capital and his or her students’ success, it is concerning to consider that students who find themselves in low income, high minority schools will not have the same opportunity to grow and expand their own academic capital as would similar students at an institute with lower poverty and minority rates.
+Since there is a direct correlation between a teacher's academic capital and their students' success, it is concerning to consider that students who find themselves in low income, high minority schools will not have the same opportunity to grow and expand their own academic capital as would similar students at an institute with lower poverty and minority rates.

-The Illinois Education Research Council acknowledges that academic capital is only one of the many things that constitute a teacher's success in the classroom; however, its report refers to a study that used student value-added data to determine a direct link between a student’s progress and his or her teacher’s academic capital.
-A similar study done in the state of Texas came to comparable conclusions that the skill level of a teacher informs the students’ success.
+The Illinois Education Research Council acknowledges that academic capital is only one of the many things that constitute a teacher's success in the classroom; however, its report refers to a study that used student value-added data to determine a direct link between a student's progress and their teacher's academic capital.
+A similar study done in the state of Texas came to comparable conclusions that the skill level of a teacher informs the students' success.
 While much of the discussion focuses on the general lack of qualifications held by some current educators in the system, the overarching theme is that the higher the qualifications and skill set, the better the outcome for the student.